Parameters by theme

 Parameters Values Description

-id (INT64 OR INT64 OR … OR INT64) This parameter allows you to retrieve specific clusters by their id which is specified with a list of int64 values.
+id (INT64 OR INT64 OR … OR INT64) Retrieve specific clusters by their id which is specified with a list of int64 values.

-links.permalink “URL string” This parameter is used for finding stories with a specified url.
+links.permalink “URL string” Find stories with a specified URL.

-clusters (INT64 OR INT64 OR … OR INT64) This parameter is used for filtering stories associated with a specific cluster (currently accepts one cluster per search).
+clusters (INT64 OR INT64 OR … OR INT64) Filter stories associated with a specific cluster (currently accepts one cluster per search).
 Clustering requires an Advanced or Enterprise license key.
 Start a free trial or contact sales to upgrade your account.

-source.links_in_count.min INT64 This parameter is used for finding stories from sources whose Links in count is greater than or equal to the specified value.
-You can read more about working with Links in count here.
+source.links_in_count.min INT64 Find stories from sources whose Links in the count are greater than or equal to the specified value.

-source.links_in_count.max INT64 This parameter is used for finding stories from sources whose Links in count is less than or equal to the specified value.
-You can read more about working with Links in count here.
+source.links_in_count.max INT64 Find stories from sources whose Links in the count are less than or equal to the specified value.

 Common workflows